 Information Systems Major

 Information Systems is the only major in the college that requires an application [.pdf] for admission consideration.
-You can go through this application process when you initially submit your application to the Office of Admission at Carnegie Mellon or you can decide to apply after you arrive here. students who are admitted are declared when the enter the University work directly with the advisor of Information Systems, Carol Young.
+You can go through this application process when you initially submit your application to the Office of Admission at Carnegie Mellon or you can decide to apply after you arrive here. students who are admitted are declared when the enter the University work directly with the advisor of Information Systems, Gary DiLisio.
 Information Systems majors also have a secondary advisor in the AAC to assist with General Education requirements.

 Science and Humanities Scholars